Gaitxh/ST-GCA-A-novel-robust-Student-s-t-based-Granger-causality-for-EEG-based-brain-network-analysis/README.md

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 please installing the matlab Toolbox mentioned in [2], and if you used the relevant code, please cite the literature [1].

+ATTENTION!!! https://github.com/Gaitxh/GS-GCA-A-novel-robust-Student-s-t-based-Granger-causality-for-EEG-based-brain-network-analysis is hte new version code! we advised that you adopted the new one for application.